garethpbk/graphql-yoga-now/article.md

 yarn add now-env
 ```

-(You can use something like `dotenv` here too, but it's nice to have your local setup match the deployment setup.)

 Create a new file called _now-secrets.json_ at the project root.
 As an example we'll make the PokéAPI url an environment variable, so add this:

 ```